Alameda CTC and MTC Host “The Future of Freight” Roundtable

 Dec 13, 2017 at 1:03pm

-Government leaders, business representatives, industry experts and community partners brought together to further the 10-year vision for goods movement in the Bay Area.
+Government leaders, business representatives, industry experts and community partners came together to further the 10-year vision for goods movement in the Bay Area.

 On December 11, Alameda CTC and MTC brought together government leaders, business representatives, industry experts and community partners for an afternoon roundtable to further the 10-year vision for goods movement investment - ensuring efficient connectivity, mobility, safety and emissions reductions in the Bay Area.
 Topics including “Moving Goods Movement Forward in the Bay Area,” “Investing in the Region,” and “Planning for the Megaregion” brought discussion by elected officials, Port of Oakland and BAAQMD executives, the Bay Area Council, the California State Transportation Agency and others.